West Midlands Safari Park

 West Midlands Safari Park is a safari park located in Bewdley, Worcestershire, England.
-It was opened under the name of West Midland Safari Park in Spring 1973.
+It was opened under the name West Midland Safari Park in spring 1973.

-The park holds over 165 species of exotic animals and features other attractions such as a small theme park.
+The park holds more than 165 species of exotic animals and features other attractions such as a small theme park.
 The park contains the largest groups of white lions, cheetahs, hippopotamuses and meerkats in the UK, as well as the largest lemur walk-through exhibit.
 It was also the first park in the UK to have the African big five game animals.

 The park is a member of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA).
 The Dhole and Cheetah enclosures in the drive-through safari are part of a larger heathland Site of Special Scientific Interest (SSSI), which the park is restoring.

 History

 The park was opened by founder Jimmy Chipperfield on 17 April 1973 and hosted a few former circus animals.
 The park also had a dolphin area where the sea lion theatre is today, but it was a travelling show and the dolphins were later returned to Margate.
 The 1970s also saw the park develop a "boat safari", although it was later removed.
 A narrow-gauge railway through parts of the park was constructed by Severn Lamb in 1979.

-In 2004, the park featured its first new animal attraction in some time with the arrival of four African white lions in the Kingdom of the White Lions exhibit.
+In 2004, the park featured its first new animal attraction for some time with the arrival of four African white lions in the Kingdom of the White Lions exhibit.
 The park was the first safari park in the UK to have all five African big game animals, although its leopards have since been moved to Scotland and the last remaining Cape buffalo left in 2022.
-It was also the first park or zoo in Europe to successfully breed white lion cubs and has made efforts to conserve the species.
+It was also the first park or zoo in Europe successfully to breed white lion cubs and has made efforts to conserve the species.

-In 2006, the managing directors of West Midland Safari Park officially opened the Ongava Research Centre on the Ongava Game Reserve near the Etosha National Park, their "sister park" in Namibia.
-The centre focuses on researching lions and rhinoceroses and carrying capacity of the reserves, which hold many rare animals.
+In 2006, the managing directors officially opened the Ongava Research Centre on the Ongava Game Reserve near the Etosha National Park, the "sister park" in Namibia.
+The centre focuses on researching lions and rhinoceroses, and carrying capacity of the reserves, which hold many rare animals.
 The centre has three full-time researchers who work closely with Save the Rhino and the University of Cape Town.